 General Statement of the United States of America

-At the Eighth Session of the Open-ended Intergovernmental Working Group on Transnational Corporations and Other Business Enterprises with Respect to Human Rights
+At the Ninth Session of the Open-Ended Intergovernmental Working Group on Transnational Corporations and Other Business Enterprises with Respect to Human Rights

 Thank you, Chair.
-To begin, we wish to thank the Government of Ecuador and the members of the business and human rights community for your tireless work to bring attention to the issues that this treaty seeks to address.
+We thank the Government of Ecuador and members of the business and human rights community for bringing attention to the issues this treaty seeks to address.

+We recognize that some governments are adopting or considering mandatory approaches to business and human rights under domestic law, at different speeds and through different methods.
+To receive broad state support, a treaty must allow states flexibility to achieve their goals, rather than dictate only one way.
 The United States has not been alone in our concerns regarding the draft treaty.
 Many stakeholders, including a considerable percentage of States that are home to the world’s largest transnational corporations, have pursued only limited participation in these negotiations.
-Yet, we appreciate Ecuador’s recent efforts to incorporate a broader range of viewpoints in the treaty process.

 Going forward we would like to see the process invite fresh thinking about how to develop an instrument that could garner the necessary multi-stakeholder consensus.

 The U.S. government is open to exploring alternative approaches that align with the UNGPs and are developed in collaboration with, and that ultimately reflect a broad consensus of business, civil society, and other relevant stakeholders.
 It could include some mechanism to offer states the option to opt into additional elements that do not have consensus, so that such a treaty would provide a baseline for what member states can all support.